csev/cc4e/book/chap01.md

 [comment]: <> (code c_024_01.c)

-The argument n is used as a temporary variable, and is counted down until it becomes zero; there is no longer a need for the variable i.
-Whatever is done to n inside power has no effect on the argument that power was originally called with.
+The argument `n` is used as a temporary variable, and is counted down until it becomes zero; there is no longer a need for the variable `i`.
+Whatever is done to `n` inside power has no effect on the argument that power was originally called with.

 When necessary, it is possible to arrange for a function to modify a variable in a calling routine.
 The caller must provide the _address_ of the variable